-I joined the Red Rosettes nearly four years ago after my new friend, Lindsay Carey, told me what a brilliant hobby it was.
+I joined the Red Rosettes in 2014 after my new friend, Lindsay Carey, told me what a brilliant hobby it was.
 It didn’t take long for me to realise that she wasn’t exaggerating!
 Just hearing the chorus sing at those first few rehearsals was invigorating enough, then learning how to slot in to such a well-oiled machine offered me a different challenge to what I was used to.

 I went from looking terrified, with my arms plastered to my sides, to feeling relaxed enough to really feel the lyrics and harmonies and let my self perform freely.
 To begin with, it was the attention to musical detail and the demanding nature of the musical director that made me love the hobby: striving for perfection, working for hours on a few notes, unwilling to settle for anything but the best.
 I knew others spoke about how the chorus was a ‘family’ but to be honest, I was just there to work on the craft.

 When tragedy struck and cruelly took our brilliant MD Katy from us, I understood what it was I’d been missing: we weren’t just singing with each other, we were a support system filled with friendship and love.

 Watching how Katy’s family have continued on after her death, never ceases to amaze me.
 The strength, compassion and selflessness displayed by each of them remains a true source of inspiration to me, and I’m sure to every member of our chorus.

 I’ve been lucky enough to benefit personally from all of those qualities above after struggling through the hardest period of my life.
 After developing ME, a debilitating condition which severely affects energy levels, among other symptoms, I was unable to work as a teacher (a job I love) for 14 months.